 Castle Books for Kids

 A popular flip book with a funny angle on the historical facts about castles, the perfect blend of fun and useful information for your kids to enjoy and learn from.
-This book focuses on a 13th century castle and brings a unique perspective to castles by allowing readers to move closer to the castle taking a look at other structures and on the path.
+This book focuses on a 13th century castle and brings a unique perspective to castles by allowing readers to see inside and move closer to the castle taking a look at other structures.

 One of the most popular titles in the Usborne series of picture books "In the Castle" is designed for very young readers.
 It takes young children on an imaginative adventure where a young boy travels back in time to how a castle he is playing in looks like back in it's prime.
 While a little light on facts it's the best of the castle books for providing a balance between entertainment and information with plenty of iconic castle sights such as jousts and medieval banquets.

 Taking a different approach to educating children about castles, this book is made for Key Stage 1.
 Designed by reading experts at Roehampton University the text is perfect for children to absorb key snippets of information while exploring the magical world of castles.
 The book has a good blend between real life photos of castles and illustrations.

 This book has been created as part of the Usborne Young Reading Programme aimed at children competant with reading.
 Find out why castles were intially created, how was it to live in a castle and some of the best stategies deployed in defending them against relentless sieges.

 Peep into a castle and explore the daily facts of living in one.
 Peal back the flaps and explore the different castle rooms is this colourful highly regarded book for children.

 Find out who created castles and how they were built.
 Who exactly lived in them, plus explanations for jousts and knights as this illustrative book brings the medieval period to life.
 A colourful book packed with facts about the middle ages including castle sieges and assaults.

 Castle Books for Adults